r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br /><br />

 ## USING RUBY IN RC (ERB scripting)
 <blockquote>ERB is a way to embed Ruby code directly into a document.
 This allow us to call APIs that are not exposed<br />via console commands and to programmatically generate and return a list of commands based on their own logic.<br />Basically ERB scripting its the same thing that writing a metasploit module from scratch using "ruby" programing language and some knowledge of metasploit (ruby) API calls.
-One of the advantages of using ERB scripting is<br />that we can use simple core or meterpreter commands together with ruby syntax or metasploit api.</blockquote>
+One of the advantages of using ERB scripting is<br />that we can use simple msfconsole or meterpreter commands together with ruby syntax or metasploit APIs.</blockquote>

 - **ERB scripting (ruby)::**`[resource_script.rc]`<br />